nalaseivad/captainginja.github.io/_posts/2017-12-01-on-mathematics.md

 [class of degree](https://en.wikipedia.org/wiki/British_undergraduate_degree_classification).
 Teaching consits of group lectures at the department level augmented by small group [tutorials](https://www.greenes.org.uk/our-history/the-history-of-the-tutorial/) (in my case it was two students to one tutor) with your local college professors within college.
 This all sounds great and it would be if all of the lecturers and tutors were good teachers.
-Unfortunately, in my experience, and especially in Mathematics, they are often not.
+Unfortunately, in my experience and especially in Mathematics, often they were not.

-Another aspect of the teaching of mathematics at the undergraduate level is that it is presented in a fundamentally different way than in high school.
+An aspect of the teaching of mathematics at the undergraduate level is that it is presented in a fundamentally different way than in high school.
 A degree of rigor is introduced that represents a step change in the way things are taught.
 There is much less of a focus on the student developing an intuitive understanding of the concepts and instead things are presented in terms of a series of "definition, theorem, proof" cycles.
 This was something that I had not seen before and was quite hard for me to come to terms with.
 This is what I meant when I said that my high school teachers didn't prepare me to study mathematics at a higher level.
 I learnt from several of my fellow students at Oxford that they had been introduced to some degree of rigor, and this style of presentation, in school and it really helped them.
 I guess that's the difference between a state school in a nondescript provincial town and a fee-paying private school.
 Sigh.

 I stuggled to grasp the new presentation of the subject.
 Often the rigor seemed pointless ("But that's just obvious!") and othertimes it obfuscated and hid the concept that was being introduced.